 Term What it means S Skilled care Medical services that can only be provided by a registered or certified professional healthcare provider.
-Skilled nursing facility (pages 54-56) An institution that provides lower intensity rehab and medical services.
-Skilled nursing facilities must meet all of the following conditions: Operates according to law Is approved as a skilled nursing facility for payment of Medicare benefits, or is qualified to receive such approval, if requested Is licensed or accredited as a skilled nursing facility (if applicable) Primarily engages in providing room and board and skilled care under the supervision of a physician Provides continuous 24-hour-a-day skilled care by or under the supervision of a registered nurse (RN) Maintains a daily medical record for each patient A facility does not qualify as a skilled nursing facility if it is used primarily for: • Rest Mental health or substance use disorder treatment Educational care Custodial care (such as in a nursing home) Specialized health facilities (page 97) Independent, freestanding centers that provide a variety of outpatient medical services.
-The four types of specialized health facilities are: Dialysis centers Fertility clinics Imaging centers Sleep study centers Spouse The legal spouse of the covered employee or retiree.
+Skilled nursing facility (pages 56-58) An institution that provides lower intensity rehab and medical services.
+Skilled nursing facilities must meet all of the following conditions: Operates according to law Is approved as a skilled nursing facility for payment of Medicare benefits, or is qualified to receive such approval, if requested Is licensed or accredited as a skilled nursing facility (if applicable) Primarily engages in providing room and board and skilled care under the supervision of a physician Provides continuous 24-hour-a-day skilled care by or under the supervision of a registered nurse (RN) Maintains a daily medical record for each patient A facility does not qualify as a skilled nursing facility if it is used primarily for: Rest Mental health or substance use disorder treatment Educational care Custodial care (such as in a nursing home) Specialized health facilities (page 101) Independent, freestanding centers that provide a variety of outpatient medical services.
+The four types of specialized health facilities are: • Dialysis centers • Fertility clinics • Imaging centers • Sleep study centers Spouse The legal spouse of the covered employee or retiree.
 Structured outpatient addictions programs (SOAP) Non-residential, structured substance use disorder programs that are more intensive than one would get in a doctor's office, but that are an alternative to inpatient care.
 These programs offer at least three hours of therapy a day, up to seven days a week.
-Substance use disorder assessment / referral (page 75) A comprehensive assessment of substance use to allow a provider to refer a member to appropriate care. Т Telehealth companies Companies that offers virtual care with licensed medical and/or behavioral health providers.
+Substance use disorder assessment / referral (page 78) A comprehensive assessment of substance use to allow a provider to refer a member to appropriate care. т Telehealth companies Companies that offers virtual care with licensed medical and/or behavioral health providers.
 LiveHealth Online is UniCare's preferred telehealth provider and can be accessed through the Sydney Health app.
 Therapeutic mentoring services One-on-one support, coaching, and skill building for youth to address daily living, social, and communication needs.

-Term What it means...
+Term What it means Tiers (page 102) Different levels that the Plan groups specialists and hospitals into.
 Transcranial magnetic stimulation (TMS) A non-invasive method of brain stimulation used to treat major depression.
 Transitional care unit (TCU) Facilities that help children and adolescents transition from an acute care facility to home, a residential program, or foster care.
-U Urgent care (pages 44-45) Care for an illness, injury, or condition serious enough that a reasonable person would seek care right away, but not so severe as to require emergency room care.
-Urgent care center (page 96) An independent, freestanding facility that treats conditions that should be handled quickly but that aren't life-threatening.
-Urgent care centers often do X-rays, lab tests and stitches. ۷ Virtual care (telehealth) Provider visits that are conducted using electronic communication methods instead of in a face-to-face meeting.
+U Urgent care (pages 46-47) Care for an illness, injury, or condition serious enough that a reasonable person would seek care right away, but not so severe as to require emergency room care.
+Urgent care center (page 100) An independent, freestanding facility that treats conditions that should be handled quickly but that aren't life-threatening.
+Urgent care centers often do X-rays, lab tests and stitches.
+V Virtual care (telehealth) Provider visits that are conducted using electronic communication methods instead of in a face-to-face meeting.
 Both telephone calls and video communications with providers are considered virtual care.
 Visiting nurse association An agency certified by Medicare that provides part-time, intermittent skilled care and other home care services in a person's place of residence and is licensed in any jurisdiction requiring such licensing.
-W Walk-in clinics (page 96) Sites that offer medical care on a walk-in basis, so no appointment is needed.
+W Walk-in clinics (page 100) Sites that offer medical care on a walk-in basis, so no appointment is needed.
 Urgent care centers and retail health clinics are two examples of walk-in clinics.